 What is Android Things?
 Android Things is an alternative Android version, announced at Google I/O 2015, and released as a first developer preview in December 2016.
 Its purpose is to develop embedded IoT devices, with a known and widely documented Android ecosystem basis.
 It’s currently running on three different boards: the Intel Edison, the NXP Pico i.MX6UL, and the Raspberry Pi 3.
 Some higher-end boards are coming soon.
 On the SDK side, Android Things comes with a specific support library to ease low-level hardware usage.
 It consists in two parts: the Peripheral I/O API, which supports GPIO, PWM, I2C, SPI and UART, and the User Driver API, which allows a developer to write a hardware-specific, high-level driver, to ease hardware reusability by injecting events into the Android framework.
 Other applications can in turn use those events without having to interact with the hardware directly.
-There’s a down side: the bundled Android is not as complete as the one you can find on a phone.
+There’s a downside: the bundled Android is not as complete as the one you can find on a phone.
 Most of the standard applications aren’t installed (Calendar, Phone…), and standard content providers are absent too (MediaProvider, Dictionary…).
 Android Things supports displays, with the default Android UI toolkit.
-However, the display is a little bit different from what you’re used to see on an Android device: there’s no notification bar, navigation bar or anything, the running application will use the full display.
+However, the display is a bit different from what you’re used to seeing on an Android device: there’s no notification bar, navigation bar or anything, the running application will use the full display.
 That is, if it uses it at all: displays are purely optional.